 A big reason why many couples love getting married in San Diego is the (usually glorious) weather.
 The weather is usually warm, but not super-hot—even in the coldest months of December, January, and February the average temperature is a mild 65 degrees.
 In the warmest months (August and September), the average temperature is 76 degrees.
 The San Diego area only sees about 43 days of precipitation a year (February is the wettest month), which is a major plus for couples looking to host an outdoor San Diego wedding without worrying too much about rain.

 There are a wide variety of wedding venues in the San Diego area where you can host your marriage ceremony and reception.
-If you’re getting married in San Diego, take a look at some of the trending types of wedding venues in the area.
+If you’re getting started figuring out how to get married in San Diego, take a look at some of the trending types of wedding venues in the area.

 Gardens are such naturally beautiful wedding venues.
 And fortunately, there are many gardens where you can host a San Diego wedding.
 From the serene Japanese Friendship Garden to the unexpected and unique Karl Strauss Brewing Company, you’ll find a variety of garden wedding venues in San Diego!